What is the Average Cost of a Barn Conversion?

 Is a barn conversion cheaper than a new build?

 Not really.
-Although it has an existing shell to use, there are additional complexities such as potential underpinning, additional structure required to support roof loads.
+Although a barn has an existing shell to use, there are additional complexities such as potential underpinning, additional structure required to support roof loads.
 Cows didn’t need an upstairs, so headroom restricts layout options.

 What are the pitfalls of barn conversions?